FREQUENTLY ASKED QUESTIONS FOR APPLICANTS, last updated October 30, 2023

 How many students will be at Green Mountain, and what is the age range?
 Is the program different depending on the age of the student?

-There are trypically between 200 and 220 students on campus for our summer festival.
+There are typically around 200 students on campus for our summer festival.
 Three-fourths of our students are in college or graduate school, and one-fourth are in high school.
 The structure of the regular program is the same for all students*, consisting of morning practice hours, afternoon chamber music rehearsals, six private lessons, six chamber music coachings, evening concerts and outreach performance opportunities.
 Chamber music ensembles are formed with attention to age as well as playing level.
 Performance opportunities are equally available to students and ensembles of all age levels.

-*Students in the Fellowship or String Quartet Intensive Programs will adhere to different schedules.
+*Students in the Fellowship Program will adhere to different schedules.

 Where will I be living during the festival?
 Will I have a roommate?

-All students will be housed in Alumni, Ryan and Lyons Halls on the campus of St. Michael's College.
-There is no air-conditioning in dorm rooms, so a fan, even a small one, can be helpful.
-Lounge areas in the Dion Family Student Center, where the Festival office is located, are air conditioned, along with the music building and other academic halls in which rehearsals and lessons take place.
+All students will be housed on the campus of St. Michael's College in suite-style air conditioned dorms.
+Many lounge areas exist in the Dion Family Student Center, where the Festival office is located, giving students a place to congregate when not practicing or rehearsing.
+Dion, along with the music building and other academic halls in which rehearsals and lessons take place, are also air conditioned.

-Students will be grouped by age and gender in several halls, with resident assistants placed throughout and close to the under-18 students.
-Both shared and single-use bathroom facilities are provided on each floor.
+Students will be housed in dorm suites by age and gender across several buildings, with resident assistants placed throughout and close to the under-18 students.
 There will be mixed gender floors for students over 18.

-Is there a curfew (time when students must be on their dorm floor/in their rooms)?
+Is there a curfew (time when students must be on their dorm floor/in their suites)?

-Under-18 students are required to be in their rooms by 10:30 pm Sunday through Friday, and by 11:30 pm on Saturday.
+Under-18 students are required to be in their suites by 10:30 pm Sunday through Friday, and by 11:30 pm on Saturday.

-For students 18 and over it is suggested to be in their rooms by 11:30 Sunday through Friday, and by 12:30 am on Saturday.
+For students 18 and over it is suggested to be in their suites by 11:30 Sunday through Friday, and by 12:30 am on Saturday.